Jesus-Catzin/Design-Data-Intesive/README.md

 8- What is the problem of no having schema?
 * Means that arbitrary keys and values can be added to a document, and when reading clients have no guarentees as to what fields the documents may contain.

-9- Which is one disavantages in uses interactive language over declarative when we are talking about stiles or colors?
+9- Which is one disavantages in uses interactive language over declarative?
 * It's harder to understand and if the class is removed the change won't do anything even if you re-run the code.

 10- What is map reduce in general terms?